Zeex/samp-plugin-profiler/README.txt

 * profiler_subtract_child_time <0/1>

-  Subtract time taked by callees time from caller's total time.
+  Subtract time taken by callees from caller's total time.
   Default is 1.